StateSmith/StateSmith-examples/c-include-sm-basic-2-plantuml/README.md

 # NO EXPANSIONS NEEDED!
 This is really nice.
 It feels more natural and is more developer friendly.

 This pattern is inspired by hand coded state machines in C. Typically, a hand coded state machine in C includes a number of things beyond just the state machine itself.
-There is a public API, some utility functions, and then the hand code state machine at the bottom of the .c file.
+There is a public API, some utility functions, and then the hand coded state machine at the bottom of the .c file.

 This is what we are recreating here, but with a StateSmith generated state machine.